warishasan/Learning-HTML/practiceProjects/03_Links/readme.md

    - Link "To Kill a Mockingbird" to a relative link within a folder: "books/to-kill-mockingbird.html."
    - Create a link with the text "Jump to top" that links to the same page, using the appropriate anchor.

-9. Conclude with a reflection on the enduring significance of classic literature.

 Ensure your HTML document is well-structured and employs suitable text markup, list, and link tags for each requirement.
 Validate your document in a web browser to confirm that the elements are accurately displayed and formatted.

 Challenge yourself by effectively using text markup, comprehensive lists, and rigorous link testing to communicate information and enhance user experience.
-Good luck!

 _(Note: The provided instructions primarily focus on text markup, list formatting, and various types of link usage within HTML.)_